Whole Life Insurance: A Multipurpose Financial Planning Tool

 It's all about the dividends

-Assuming you buy a whole life policy, the insurance carrier can credit your policy a dividend at the end of the year.
-Dividends are nothing more than a return of your premium.
+With a whole life policy, the insurance carrier can credit your policy a dividend.
 For example, if the insurance company does a good job of managing expenses, at the end of the year they may refund some of your premium as a dividend.
-Dividends get reinvested in the cash value.
-Dividends are not guaranteed and can fluctuate year-to-year.
+Dividends can be reinvested in the cash value or paid out to the policy owner.
+Dividends are not guaranteed and can fluctuate year-to-year but can help the performance of the cash value.

 You may need or want life insurance for longer than your term insurance lasts.
-If for example, you still carry a mortgage in your 60s, you may be grateful to have whole life even when your term insurance expired.
-If you do self-insure — say pay-off the mortgage and don't need the insurance protection — the death benefit can be left to the kids, grandkids or a charity.
-Keep in mind too, all life insurance death benefits are income tax-free to the beneficiary — unlike IRAs and 401(k)s — making it an extremely tax-friendly way to leave money to the next generation.
-Benefit #2: Whole life provides long-term insurance protection and is a tax-efficient vehicle to pass money to the next generation.
+If you still carry a mortgage in your 60s, you may be grateful to have whole life even when your term insurance expired.
+Even if you don't need the insurance protection, the death benefit can be left to the kids, grandkids or a charity, all income tax-free, unlike IRAs and 401(k)s, and no forced distribution schedule, like the 10-year rule with IRAs.

-Whole life insurance policies usually offer two optional riders.
+Whole life insurance policies can come with two optional riders.
 One is the "disability waiver of premium."
 With this rider, if the insured becomes totally disabled — the definition of total disability varies, but usually it's a severe disability — the insurance company will allow the whole life policy to continue functioning as normal.
 This means the premium is waived, dividends continue to accrue, and the death benefit can grow without creating a loan.
-Usually there is an age limit for this rider, such as premiums are waived till age 65.
+Usually, there is an age limit for this rider, such as premiums are waived till age 65.

 The second rider is the "long-term care rider."
-This rider allows the insured to borrow against the cash value a certain amount of money each month to pay for home health care or an assisted living facility without creating a loan.
+This rider allows the insured to borrow against the cash value a certain amount of money each month to pay for long-term care, such as home health care or an assisted living facility, without creating a loan.
+The benefit is no loan interest accrues.
 A doctor will have to certify you qualify for care.
 This may mean not being able to bathe or walk on your own.

 The arguments against whole life

-1. Many don't save the difference, they spend it.
+• Many don't save the difference — they spend it because something always comes up.

-Some say whole life is "is too expensive."
+Some also say whole life is "too expensive."
 True, whole life costs more than term life insurance.
 But they are different products.
-If you buy term insurance you can invest the difference in cost on your own.
+If you buy term life insurance, you can invest the difference in cost on your own.
 If you buy whole life, the insurance company invests it for you.
 Those are two different approaches.
-But to say whole life "is too expensive" negates all the benefits described above.
-Some may value whole life's long-term death benefit protection, diversification benefits and the disciplined savings.
+But to say whole life is "too expensive" negates all the benefits described above.
+Some may value whole life's long-term death benefit protection, diversification benefits, long-term care riders and the disciplined savings.

 Finding a balance